 Dr. Pautler will draw on your body several different lines to indicate where skin needs to be removed.
 This is done while you are standing.
-Surgery can take up to two (2) hours and always involves a general anesthetic.
-Drains will sometimes be placed and these are removed in the office about two weeks after the procedure.
-A compressive garment is placed after surgery and will need to be worn up to six (6) weeks.
+Surgery can take up to two hours and always involves general anesthesia.
+Drains will sometimes be placed, and these are removed in the office about two weeks after the procedure.
+A compressive garment is placed after surgery and will need to be worn up to six weeks.

-The scars are confined to the groin area and take a little longer to heal because the area tends to perspire.
+The scars are confined to the groin area and take a little longer to heal because the areas tends to perspire.
 Like having surgery in your armpit, the groin can get moist and macerated and may look superficially infected.
 This is very common and not a sign of poor wound healing.
-The recovery for this surgery is about four to six (4 to 6) weeks and positioning comfortably is somewhat difficult at first (i.e., it hurts to sit down initially).
-Most patients require a one night's stay in the hospital, both for pain control and for help getting out of bed, etc. The pain is mostly incisional and is relieved with oral narcotics.
-Initially intravenous pain medicine will need to be given, until you can adequately hold down fluids to wash down a pain pill.
-Things to bear in mind before and after your surgery are identical to those outlined for abdominoplasty.
+The recovery for this surgery is about 4-6 weeks and positioning comfortably is somewhat difficult at first (i.e., it hurts to sit down initially).